-- On March 5, 2018, the amount of settlement funds required will be revised to align with IRCC’s requirements.
-For more information, see IRCC’s requirements.
+- As of March 5, 2018, the amount of settlement funds required has been revised to align with IRCC’s requirements.

 - As of April 1, 2018 all applications (excluding trade occupations) to the Occupations In-Demand Sub-Category must include an Educational Credential Assessment from a designated organization.